Living in Manchester vs Living in London

 If you choose to make London your home, you’ll be spoiled for choice with events, landmarks and attractions.
 Of course, you have famous landmarks such as Big Ben, Westminster Abbey and the Tower of London.
 But by becoming a London resident, you’ll have the opportunity to explore beyond the tourist attractions.
 There’s always something to do in London, from beautiful parks to breathtaking galleries.
 Spend your Sunday at Columbia Road Flower Market, immerse yourself in the paradise of Kew Gardens, or party the weekend away at Notting Hill Carnival - the options are endless!

 Looking to move to Manchester?
 It’s a city that is equally rich in history and culture - you’ll never feel stuck for what to do.
 You’re sure to satisfy your shopping needs in the Northern Quarter - home to bohemian bars, independent shops and unmissable street art.
 If you’re a football fanatic, you’ll be living in close proximity to the renowned Old Trafford - the go-to place to spend time with your mates and watch the beautiful game.
 Manchester isn’t short on museums either, from the Science and Industry Museum to the National Football Museum, you’re sure to be left feeling inspired.
+For more ideas, see our guide on the top 10 things to do in Manchester!
 If you’re looking to compare living in Manchester vs London for its things to do, both cities offer a wide variety of activities, events and sights to keep you entertained.

 Eating out in Manchester vs London